Morgan Geekie: Major junior

-Following another successful junior season, Geekie began his first full major junior campaign in the 2015–16 season.
-He had a strong rookie season where he scored 12 goals and 25 points through 66 games.
-However, he was passed over in his first year of draft eligibility and returned to the Americans for his sophomore season.
-Geekie exploded offensively in the 2016–17 season and tallied a career-best 90 points through 72 games.
-He subsequently earned a final ranking of 42 amongst North American skaters by the NHL Central Scouting Bureau.
-When speaking of his success, Geekie pointed towards his increased confidence as a player being the major contributing factor.
-In June 2017, he was one of two players drafted by the Carolina Hurricanes in the third round of the 2017 NHL entry draft.
-Following the draft, he participated in the Hurricanes' Development Camp prior to the start of the 2017–18 season.
+Geekie began his first full major junior campaign with the Americans during the 2015–16 season, in which he scored 12 goals and 25 points through 66 games.
+Geekie improved offensively in the 2016–17 season, in which he led all Americans players in scoring, achieving 35 goals and 55 assists for 90 points through 72 games.
+Due to his performance, he was named to the WHL's Western Conference Second All-Star Team.
+He was subsequently ranked 42nd amongst North American skaters by the NHL Central Scouting Bureau, before the 2017 NHL entry draft.
+On June 24, 2017, he was one of two players taken by the Carolina Hurricanes in the third round, 67th overall, at the draft.
+Following his selection, he participated in the Hurricanes' development camp in the summer of 2017.
+In September, he was returned to the Americans from the camp.